CrossRef/event-data-user-guide/event-data-manual.md

 Can I use the data to feed into my commercial tool?
  : Yes.
 We do not clean or aggregate the data we collect so that any commercial vendor has the opportunity to do this themselves in order to use the data in the way which best suits their commercial needs.

-Can you guarantee coverage of events across the Data Sources?
- : Comment from Jennifer: “guarantees” are very tricky. we’re going to need to get our lawyer, Lois, to provide wording surrounding this later on before launch.
-Let’s leave this for now.

 Can you guarantee speed of accessing event data?
  : At MVP we are unable to make promises about speed of access.
 Please contact us via the [Event Data page](http://eventdata.crossref.org) for more information.